 It is anticipated that completion of the identified reclamation tasks will result in the remediation of the highest concentrations of contamination in the reaches of the Red Bluff Draw impacted by the releases associated with the September/October 2014 storm event.
 The rationale behind this plan to address the contamination impacts was based on the following priority levels: (1) ground water/surface water, (2) soils/sediments and (3) vegetation.
-Contaminated ground water/surface water could potentially have health impacts on human, livestock and wildlife populations; contaminated soils/sediments could potentially impact livestock/wildlife populations and environmental quality; and contaminated vegetation could potentially impact livestock/wildlife populations and environmental quality.
-Although the potential of impacts to ground water was not completely eliminated, the sampling results indicated minimal infiltration of petroleum product in soil, indicating a low probability of contaminants reaching the ground water table.
+Contaminated ground water/surface water could potentially have health impacts on human, livestock and wildlife populations; contaminated soils/sediments could potentially impact livestock/wildlife populations and environmental quality; and contaminated vegetation could potentially impact livestock/wildlife populations and completely eliminated, the sampling results indicated minimal infiltration of petroleum product in soil, indicating a low probability of contaminants reaching the ground water table.
 Likewise, petroleum concentrations in surface water samples were low or not detected with chloride levels similar to background levels.

 Areas of elevated contaminant concentrations in soils and sediments have been targeted for remediation which includes removal and natural attenuation.
-Contaminated vegetation remediation includes fencing, natural attenuation, and removal.
+Contaminated vegetation remediation includes fencing, natural attenuation, removal and potential prescribed fire.
 The additional sediment sampling of the draw in the general area of the Highway 285 bridge targets an area that had limited sampling data and that is recommended to be fenced to prevent domestic livestock access until a more complete characterization can be made based on the follow up sampling results.

 All remediation activities should be evaluated for compliance with state and federal regulations, particularly EPA Storm Water Pollution Prevention Plans (and permits) and the Army Corps of Engineers Waters of the U.S. 404 permits.
-Additionally, oil/gas development and operational activities in the vicinity of Red Bluff Draw should be assessed for compliance with these Clean Water Act regulations.
+Additionally, oil/gas development and operational activities should be assessed for compliance with these Clean Water Act regulations.